aumanoj/php_login_system/README.md

 # php_login_system
-In this wep app trying to core php sample page for demo
+In this wep app trying to core php sample page for demo.